 “You can really love someone, but it doesn’t mean that person is your perfect match, or that he is “The One.”
 One of the most difficult situations is ending a relationship with someone that you truly care about, but knowing that there’s a better match for you out there is the silver lining.”

 Do you think exes can be friends?
 Do you stay friends with your exes on social media?

-"I think it’s possible, but you absolutely cannot go from lovers to friends over night.
+“I think it’s possible, but you absolutely cannot go from lovers to friends overnight.
 You need strong breakup boundaries and no contact so that your heart can heal.
 This means removing your ex, even if it’s temporarily from social media, and creating an ex-free environment.
-You can always welcome this person back into your life later, after you’ve healed and moved forward in your love life.
-Save all of your old photos on a flash drive and put it out of site and out of mind."
+You can always welcome this person back into your life later after you’ve healed and moved forward in your love life.
+Save all of your old photos on a flash drive and put it out of sight and out of mind.”

 “Every time you connect with your ex, whether you communicate passively by liking each other’s Instagram photos, bumping into him at the local coffee shop, or wearing his sweatshirt to bed every night, you’re triggering negative and difficult emotions and you’re more likely to stay stuck in your heartbroken funk and “relapse” with compulsive behavior, such as sending a text, or showing up at his apartment uninvited.
 After taking about 60-90 days with no contact, reevaluate whether you’re ready to be platonic friends, which means you have the same emotional reaction to him as you would if any of your other friends contacted you or behaved in the same way.”

 What keeps your heart open, despite the heartbreaks you’ve had in your life?

 “My own self-worth and self-love, knowing that I had a lot to offer someone and that I wasn’t willing to settle for less than I deserve.”